vaphes/pocketbase/README.md

 poetry build
 ```

-And if you using only PIP, use this command:
+But if you are using only PIP, use this command:

 ```shell
 python3 -m pip install -e .